Kalamata: Middle Ages

-In 1292 or 1293, two local Melingoi Slavic captains managed to capture the fortress of Kalamata by a ruse and, aided by 600 of their fellow villagers, took over the entire lower town as well in the name of the Byzantine emperor, Andronikos II Palaiologos.
+In 1292 or 1293, two local Melingoi Slavic captains managed to capture the castle of Kalamata by a ruse and, aided by 600 of their fellow villagers, took over the entire lower town as well in the name of the Byzantine emperor, Andronikos II Palaiologos.
 Constable John Chauderon in vain tried to secure their surrender, and was sent to Constantinople, where Andronikos agreed to hand the town over, but then immediately ordered his governor in Mystras not to do so.
 In the event, the town was recovered by the Franks through the intercession of a local Greek, a certain Sgouromalles.
 In 1298, the town formed the dowry of Princess Matilda of Hainaut upon her marriage to Guy II de la Roche.
 Matilda retained Kalamata as her fief until 1322, when she was dispossessed and the territory reverted to the princely domain.
 In 1358, Prince Robert gifted the châtellenie of Kalamata (comprising also Port-de-Jonc and Mani) to his wife, Marie de Bourbon, who kept it until her death in 1377.
 The town remained one of the largest in the Morea—a 1391 document places it, with 300 hearths, on par with Glarentza—but it nevertheless declined in importance throughout the 14th and 15th centuries in favour of other nearby sites like Androusa.
 Kalamata remained in Frankish hands until near the end of the Principality of Achaea, coming under the control of the Byzantine Despotate of the Morea only in 1428.

 Ottoman period and War of Independence

-Kalamata was occupied by the Ottomans from 1481 to 1685, like the rest of Greece.
-In 1659, during the long war between Ottomans and Venetians over Crete, the Venetian commander Francesco Morosini, came into contact with the rebellious Maniots, for a joint campaign in the Morea, in the course of which he took Kalamata.
-He was soon after forced to return to Crete, but the Venetians returned to the Morean War.

-The Venetian Republic ruled Kalamata from 1685 as part of the "Kingdom of the Morea" (Regno di Morea).
-During the Venetian occupation the city was fortified, developed and thrived economically.
+Kalamata was occupied by the Ottomans in 1481.
+In 1659, during the long war between Ottomans and Venetians over Crete, the Venetian commander Francesco Morosini, captured Kalamata in an effort to divert Ottoman attention from the Siege of Candia, and raise a wider revolt.
+The Venetian fleet took Kalamata without effort, as the Ottomans abandoned the town.
+The town and its castle were plundered and destroyed, and all able-bodied men were carried off to serve as rowers in the Venetian galleys.
+Morosini returned in 1685, at the start of the Morean War: on 14 September 1685 the Venetians defeated an Ottoman army before Kalamata, and again plundered and destroyed the town's castle, as it was judged obsolete.
+Kalamata was then ruled by Venice as part of the "Kingdom of the Morea" (Regno di Morea).
+During the Venetian occupation the city was developed and thrived economically.
 However, the Ottomans reoccupied Kalamata in the war of 1715 and controlled it until the Greek War of Independence.

 Kalamata was the first city to be liberated as the Greeks rose in the Greek War of Independence.
 On 23 March 1821, it was taken over by the Greek revolutionary forces under the command of generals Theodoros Kolokotronis, Petros Mavromichalis and Papaflessas.
-However, in 1825, the invading Ibrahim Pasha destroyed the city.
+However, in 1825, the invading Ottoman officer Ibrahim Pasha destroyed the city.